Dr. Bradley Oldfin – your Scarborough dentist, offers

 TMJ therapy to restore comfort and health to your jaw

 Dr. Bradley Oldfin has achieved advanced post-graduate training in the prevention, diagnosis and treatment of Temporomandibular Joint Disorders, and Sleep Breathing Disorders.
 He has completed extensive training and multiple mini residencies in TMJ and Orthodontics since 2004.
 He is a Diplomate of the American Board of Craniofacial Pain (DABCP) and a distinguished Fellow of the American Academy of Craniofacial Pain (FAACP) of which he has been a member since 2005.
 Dr. Oldfin is the founding member of the Canadian chapter of the AACP.
 He held a board position for 5 years of the Canadian chapter.
 He currently holds a position on the Institute Committee with the American Academy of Craniofacial Pain.
-You can trust the expertise of Dr. Bradley Oldfin as your TMJ therapy specialist.
+You can trust the expertise of Dr. Bradley Oldfin.

 Learn more about TMJ (Temporomandibular Joint Disorder).